twilio/autopilot-cli/readme.md

 The first set of credentials you provide will become your 'default' profile.
 You can add additional profiles or update an existing profile by running the following command: `$ ta init --credentials test-profile` (where 'test-profile' the the profile name you'd like to add/update).

 ## Schema Files
 A schema file is a JSON document that's used to define an Autopilot assistant.
 They tell the CLI what to create or update.
-When exporting an Assistant will be saved
+When exporting an Assistant will one will be saved.
+When creating an Assistant you can choose from one of the following [templates](https://github.com/twilio/autopilot-templates/tree/master/Assistants) so you can get started quickly.